 Cannery Row

 Stroll the street, read the historical placards, gaze at the ocean between the buildings, and breathe in the salty air.
 Cannery Row has plenty to keep anyone entertained for an afternoon, not to mention full!
-The restaurants here are great, and many have spectacular views of the Bay.
+The restaurants here are top-notch, and many have spectacular views of the Bay.

 Fisherman’s Wharf

-Another great place to take in Monterey’s fishing history and some fantastic food is Fisherman’s Wharf.
+Another great place to take in Monterey’s fishing history and fantastic food is Fisherman’s Wharf.
 From Cannery Row, walk an easy 15-20 minutes south past San Carlos Beach along the Coastal Trail.

 Fisherman’s Wharf is no longer the international fish market it was until the 1960’s.
 Now, it is a fun and colorful ¼-mile of history, food, and photo ops.
 Fisherman’s Wharf is also where you will find many of the boat tours and rentals to explore the Bay.